Two-step dynamics of photoinduced phonon entanglement generation between remote electron-phonon systems: Model and Method

 We aimed to calculate the quantum dynamics of multiple electron-phonon systems irradiated by photons.
 For this purpose, we employ a model of $M$ non-interacting electron-phonon systems.
 When all of the systems interact with multimode photons, the Hamiltonian is described by\cite{epjdme}

-where $a_j$ and $c_i$ denote the annihilation operators of optical phonons in the $j$-th material system (system $j$) and the photons of the $i$-th mode, respectively. $\sigma_\rho^j\ (\rho = x,y,z)$ describes the Pauli matrix that operates on the electronic states of the $j$-th material system, $|g \rangle_j$(ground state) and $|e \rangle_j$(excited state). $\hat{n}_j=(\sigma_z^j +1)/2$ is the excited state electronic population of the $j$-th system.
+where $a_j$ and $c_i$ denote the annihilation operators of optical phonons in the $j$-th material system (system $j$) and the photons of the $i$-th mode, respectively. $\sigma_\rho^j\ (\rho = x,y,z)$ describes the Pauli matrix that operates on the electronic states of the $j$-th material system, $|g \rangle_j$(ground state) and $|e \rangle_j$(excited state). $\hat{n}_j=(\sigma_z^j +1)/2$ is the excited state electronic population of the $j$-th system, and $\mu_i$ denotes the dipole interaction between electrons and photons.
+We take into account the nonadiabatic interaction between the electronic states $\lambda \sigma_x^j$, which contributes to the entanglement generation as well as the other parameters.
+Figure \ref{mdfig} shows a schematic view of the model.

-We take $\hbar =1$ and the parameter values are $\omega=1$, $\mu_i=0.5 (i=1,2,3)$, and $\varepsilon=13.5$.
+We take $\hbar =1$ and the parameter values are $\omega=1$, $\mu_i=0.5 (i=1,2,3)$, $\lambda=1.5$, and $\varepsilon=13.5$.
 We also set the electron-phonon coupling (Huang-Rhys factor) $\nu$ to 3.5, a typical value for various materials\cite{inorg,org}.
 Since Raman scattering is one of the primary processes in the excitation of electron-phonon systems, three photon modes corresponding to the pump mode ($\Omega_1=13.5$), Stokes mode ($\Omega_2=12.5$), and anti-Stokes mode ($\Omega_3=14.5$) are taken into account.
+In this paper, we consider the dynamics of structural change accompanied by nonadiabatic transition, e.g, photoisomerization, though we do not restrict ourselves to discuss molecular systems.
+We also stress that the present model covers various types of photoinduced phenomena, e.g., coherent phonon dynamics\cite{measure2}, conical intersection dynamics\cite{CI}, and photoinduced nucleation in coherent regime\cite{piptme}.

+The time-dependent Schr\"odinger equation for Hamiltonian (\ref{ham}) was numerically solved for $M=2$ to obtain the wavefunction $|\Phi(t)\rangle$. $|\Phi(t)\rangle$ is calculated by the fourth order Runge-Kutta method, where the time step is set to $5\times 10^{-5}$.
+The dimension of the photon and phonon Hilbert spaces are truncated to 63 and 31 per mode, respectively, and thus the dimension of the entire Hilbert space is $2^{30}$ for $M=2$.
+We confirmed the convergence of the calculated results.